Buzzed Driving Is Drunk Driving

 ~ FHP is handing out safety tips this Halloween ~

-TALLAHASSEE, Fla. – The Florida Department of Highway Safety and Motor Vehicles (DHSMV) and its division of the Florida Highway Patrol (FHP), reminds motorists and pedestrians to use extreme caution and safely share the road this Halloween night.
+TALLAHASSEE, Fla. – The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) and its division of the Florida Highway Patrol (FHP), reminds motorists and pedestrians to use extreme caution and safely share the road this Halloween night.
 Motorists should always stay focused when behind the wheel and never drive impaired as buzzed driving is drunk driving.

 “As families head out for Halloween, they tend to focus on the excitement of the night and not safety on the road.
-All parents and caregivers are encouraged to keep a lookout for their child’s safety, and all motorists are reminded to watch for pedestrians and keep their hands on the wheel, eyes on the road and mind on driving, to keep everyone safe,” said DHSMV Executive Director Terry L. Rhodes.
+All parents and caregivers are encouraged to keep a lookout for their child’s safety, and all motorists are reminded to watch for pedestrians and keep their hands on the wheel, eyes on the road and mind on driving, to keep everyone safe,” said FLHSMV Executive Director Terry L. Rhodes.

 Motorists should never drive impaired.
 The many lives that have been altered by impaired driving is nothing short of catastrophic.
 The Florida Highway Patrol (FHP) and its law enforcement partners are working to make the Halloween holiday, safe for everyone to enjoy.